 Summary: The fellowship is intended to provide surgeons with the ability to enter either an academic or private practice setting with a focus on maxillofacial oncology and reconstructive surgery.
 An intensive exposure to the management of the maxillofacial oncology patient is provided through a hybrid academic/private practice setting.
 Particular emphasis is placed on managing a hospital-based maxillofacial surgery practice outside of an institutional setting.
 The fellowship is 2 years in duration and only one fellow is enrolled at a time.
-Current applicants are being considered for a Fellow to begin in 2015.
+Applicants with an extensive background in oncologic surgery may be candidates for a 1-year fellowship at the discretion of the Program Director.
+Current applicants are being considered for a Fellow to begin in 2016.

 Nonsurgical Therapy: The Fellow will have formal rotations in Radiation Oncology, Palliative Care, Surgical Pathology, and Maxillofacial Prosthodontics.